-Since its creation in 2009, Joby has generated over $700 million in private finance and marketed its concept to construct a new type of passenger drone to companies including Uber Technologies Inc. and Toyota Motor Corp.
-A combination with a special purpose acquisition business announced this week will bring in more than twice that amount.
+Since its creation in 2009, Joby has generated over $700 million in private finance and marketed its concept to construct a new type of passenger drone for companies, including Uber Technologies Inc. and Toyota Motor Corp.
+A combination with a special purpose acquisition business announced this week would bring in more than twice that amount.

-Joby is the most well-known among a slew of newcomers that includes Volocopter GmbH and Beta Technologies Inc. They’re competing against Airbus SE, Boeing Co., and Lockheed Martin Corp. by attempting to use battery technology improvements to develop a more environmentally friendly mode of urban transportation that isn’t reliant on earthbound traffic.
+Joby is the most well-known among a slew of newcomers, including Volocopter GmbH and Beta Technologies Inc. They’re competing against Airbus SE, Boeing Co., and Lockheed Martin Corp. by attempting to use battery technology improvements to develop a more environmentally friendly mode of urban transportation that isn’t reliant on earthbound traffic.
 They must mass-produce the devices, overcome regulatory hurdles, and make the economic model work in order to bring science fiction to life.

 Since last year, the development of SPACs has allowed a new type of stock to list on the world’s most prestigious exchanges.
 The procedure permits businesses, some of which have no revenue, to avoid the scrutiny of an initial public offering and receive funds from investors who signed a blank check.
 Aerospace businesses have been particularly enthusiastic about the model.

 Joby will receive $1.6 billion in new funding as part of a merger with Reinvent Technology Partners, a SPAC.
-JOBY will be the ticker symbol for the stock on the New York Stock Exchange.
+JOBY will be the ticker symbol for the New York Stock Exchange stock.

 Joby ramped up employment in anticipation of the sale, and today employs over 800 people.
 It showed two Bloomberg reporters a “final airplane design” in June and said it would start manufacturing the cars next year.